young entrepreneurs in india

 Table of Contents

-• The young entrepreneurs in India are from over 56 diverse fields like IT, Agri-business, FMCG, healthcare, and more.
+• Indian young entrepreneurs are leading in over 56 sectors, including IT, Agri-business, FMCG, and healthcare.

-• India offers 3rd largest startup ecosystem, 2nd in innovation and quality.
+• India ranks 3rd largest startup ecosystem and 2nd in innovation and quality.

 Top Young Entrepreneurs in India